amygreenbooks/amy-green-books/content/books/things-we-didnt-say.md

       takes care to bring history alive as she moves her characters through situations that force them to take a deeper look at who they are and what they really want out of life.
+  - author: Rachel McMillan
-  - author: "Rachel McMillan, author of *The London Restoration*"
+    authorDesc: "author of *The London Restoration*"
     quote: >-
       A fascinating excavation of a little-known moment in US history executed with an inimitable voice and extremely clever style.
 Excessively readable, this winsome epistolary is underscored by a deep look at patriotism, prejudice, unwavering faith, duty, and love. . . .A dazzlingly smart and confident debut, *Things We Didn’t Say* is as moving as it is memorable.
+  - author: Amanda Dykes
-  - author: "Amanda Dykes, author of *Set the Stars Alight* and *Whose Waves These Are*"
+    authorDesc: "author of *Set the Stars Alight* and *Whose Waves These Are*"
     quote: >-
       *Things We Didn’t Say* is the best sort of book: where the characters feel like friends, the story feels like home, and the pages beckon you to turn